larklarky/CS50_webdev_project_5/README.md

 Project features
 ================
-- LogIn and SignUp.
+- LogIn and SignUp, Logout.
 - The site allows users to find and read any work on the site.
+- The user can perform search by title, work description, fandom or character name.
-- All works are under categories which can be found on the main page and every category has its own fandoms.
+- All works are under categories that can be found on the main page and every category has its own fandoms.
+- The main page also shows the last ten works.
+- Users can find a list of all works on the All works page.
-- Every work/fanfic has a lot of information like title, description, age rate, list of characters, relationships, warnings etc.
+- Every work/fanfic has a lot of information like title, description, age rate, list of characters, relationships, warnings, etc.
 - Any authorized user can create, edit or delete their own work.
-- Creating, editing and deleting chapters for a work.
+- The same goes for creating, editing, and deleting chapters for a work.
 - Authorized users also can like or bookmark any work.
+The amount of likes and bookmarks for every work is displayed under the work's description.
-- On the profile page there is some information about the user, list of their works if they exist.
+- On the profile page there is some information about the user, list of their works if they have ones.
-- Bookmarks page shows all the works that the user decided to add to their bookmark lists.
+- Bookmarks page shows all the works that the user decided to add to their bookmark list.
 - Pagination.
 - Mobile responsive.